Trevis8688/cse15l-lab-reports/lab-report-3.md

 `./911report/chapter-13.2.txt:            219.
 For Libby's characterization, see White House transcript, Scooter Libby`\
 `./911report/chapter-1.txt:    Among the sources that reflect other important events of that morning, there is no documentary evidence for this call, but the relevant sources are incomplete.
 Others nearby who were taking notes, such as the Vice President's chief of staff, Scooter Libby, who sat next to him, and Mrs. Cheney, did not note a call between the President and Vice President immediately after the Vice President entered the conference room. `\
 `./911report/chapter-1.txt:    His reaction was described by Scooter Libby as quick and decisive, "in about the time it takes a batter to decide to swing."
 The Vice President authorized fighter aircraft to engage the inbound plane.
 He told us he based this authorization on his earlier conversation with the President.
 The military aide returned a few minutes later, probably between 10:12 and 10:18, and said the aircraft was 60 miles out.
 He again asked for authorization to engage.
 The Vice President again said yes.` \
-**Explanation:** Being provided the pattern "Scooter", the `grep` command with the option `-r` searched all files and subdirectories of the directory `./911report` that matched the pattern. \
+**Explanation:** Being provided the pattern "Scooter", the `grep` command with the option `-r` searched all files and subdirectories of the directory `./911report` that matched the pattern.
+(Source: GREP Manual Page) \

 2. \
 **Input:** `grep -r "Jane Garvey" ./911report`\